When importing undercarriage parts for excavators, how can I verify a supplier’s business registration and export qualifications?

 Portal Purpose Key data you can confirm Action if mismatch

-MIIT ICP BEIAN Website legitimacy ICP number and registrant Use caution if no ICP record
+MIIT ICP BEIAN Website legitimacy ICP number and registrant Use caution

 What are the common red flags I should look for in a supplier's business documents?